verana-labs/verifiable-trust-spec/spec.md

   ]
 ```

-If the Trust Registry wishes to provide ECS trust resolution, it MUST present 4 DT Json Credential Schemas of the 4 ECSs required for trust resolution, as well as the corresponding trust registry entry for verification.
+If the Trust Registry wishes to provide ECS trust resolution, it MUST present 4 VT Json Credential Schemas of the 4 ECSs required for trust resolution, as well as the corresponding trust registry entry for verification.
 To do that, it MUST define the following entries in its DIDDocument:

-- a "LinkedVerifiablePresentation" service entry with fragment name equal to `#vpr-essential-schemas-service-credential-schema-credential`, that MUST point to a self-issued Service DT Json Schema Credential as specified in [SERVICE-JSON-SCHEMA-CRED] of a service json schema as specified in [ECS-SERVICE].
+- a "LinkedVerifiablePresentation" service entry with fragment name equal to `#vpr-essential-schemas-service-credential-schema-credential`, that MUST point to a self-issued Service Verifiable Trust Json Schema Credential as specified in [SERVICE-JSON-SCHEMA-CRED] of a service json schema as specified in [ECS-SERVICE].
-- a "LinkedVerifiablePresentation" service entry with fragment name equal to `#vpr-essential-schemas-org-credential-schema-credential`, that MUST point to a self-issued [[ref: json schema credential]] of a DT json schema as specified in [ECS-ORG].
+- a "LinkedVerifiablePresentation" service entry with fragment name equal to `#vpr-essential-schemas-org-credential-schema-credential`, that MUST point to a self-issued [[ref: json schema credential]] of a VT json schema as specified in [ECS-ORG].
-- a "LinkedVerifiablePresentation" service entry with fragment name equal to `#vpr-essential-schemas-person-credential-schema-credential`, that MUST point to a self-issued [[ref: json schema credential]] of a DT json schema as specified in [ECS-PERSON].
+- a "LinkedVerifiablePresentation" service entry with fragment name equal to `#vpr-essential-schemas-person-credential-schema-credential`, that MUST point to a self-issued [[ref: json schema credential]] of a VT json schema as specified in [ECS-PERSON].
-- a "LinkedVerifiablePresentation" service entry with fragment name equal to `#vpr-essential-schemas-user-agent-credential-schema-credential`, that MUST point to a self-issued [[ref: json schema credential]] of a DT json schema as specified in [ECS-USER-AGENT].
+- a "LinkedVerifiablePresentation" service entry with fragment name equal to `#vpr-essential-schemas-user-agent-credential-schema-credential`, that MUST point to a self-issued [[ref: json schema credential]] of a VT json schema as specified in [ECS-USER-AGENT].
-- a "DecentralizedTrustRegistry" service entry with fragment name equal to `#vpr-essential-schemas-trust-registry`, that MUST point to the API URL of this DID's trust registry in the VPR.
+- a "VerifiableTrustRegistry" service entry with fragment name equal to `#vpr-essential-schemas-trust-registry`, that MUST point to the API URL of this DID's trust registry in the VPR.

 Example: